Redemption Grace Period for .de Domains

 Domains cannot be registered by a third party during the 30-day RGP.
 Only if the domain has not been newly registered for the last domain holder or at his request during the grace period, will the relevant domain name become available for registration by any interested party.

-How are domains which are in the RGP displayed in the DENIC information services?
+How are domains displayed in the DENIC information services when they are in the RGP?

 Queries relating to deleted domains in ongoing RGP will be responded to differently, depending on which information service is being used.
 Queries via the Domain Query service will be answered as follows: